-Extend the Harvest
+Extend the Harvest With Fall Crops

-PLANTING fall crops is a great way to get the most out of your garden space and increase your harvest.
+Planting fall crops is a great way to get the most out of your garden space and increase your harvest.
 With just a little planning, you can extend the harvest long into the fall and even winter.
 When the cooler weather arrives, you'll be glad you planned ahead.
 Growing in the late summer and fall also comes with some major perks, including fewer problems with pests and diseases.
 Depending on where you live, however, the window for sowing fall crops can be short, and it's really important to start on time for an abundant harvest.
 In this article I'll offer a few tips to help plan your fall harvest.

 Growing in Spring vs. Fall